nexusformat/definitions/manual/source/nxdl-types.rst

 ##########################################

 Field types for use in NXDL
-describe the expected type of data for a NeXus field.
+describe the expected type of data for a NeXus field or attribute.
 These terms are very broad.
 More specific terms are used in actual NeXus data files that describe size and array dimensions.
 In addition to the types in the following table, the ``NAPI`` type is defined when one wishes to permit a field